 A list of Local Authority Nurseries can be found on page 105.
 To apply for a Local Authority Nursery Place, you will be required to complete an application form.
-You can complete an online application form that will be available on the 8th July 2022 by visiting the website www.monmouthshire.gov.uk.
+You can complete an online application form that will be available on the 7th July 2023 by visiting the website www.monmouthshire.gov.uk.
 If you are having difficulty accessing the application, please contact the Access Unit on 01633 644508 or by emailing: accesstolearning@monmouthshire.gov.uk

-When submitting an application, you will be asked to provide your child's birth certificate to verify the date of birth and any appropriate document considered necessary to verify the home address.
+When submitting an application, you will be asked to provide appropriate documentation considered necessary to verify the home address.
+Please note that for any nursery places offered, you may be required to submit your childs birth certificate upon enrolment to the relevant nursery.

 If a child is refused a place at nursery, parents do not have a right to appeal, as nursery education is non statutory.